 - The Steering Group will work with the UA researcher and ADHS Data Owner to get program consent for the project.

 - Data is transferred from CB2 to the UA researcher after the project has been approved.
+Please note, there may be costs associated to your request ($79 per hour for data transformation).

 The Center for Biomedical Information & Statistics (CB2) is designated as the Honest Brokers for the project data (once approved) and are responsible for ensuring compliance with the data security safeguards including: